AndSanG/PlateFinder/PlateFinder/Resources/README_Localization.md

 ## Testing Localization

+### Dynamic Language Change (Recommended)
+1. Open the app
+2. Go to the Settings tab
+3. Tap on Language
+4. Select your desired language
+5. The language change is applied immediately without restarting the app
+6. All views update automatically with the new language

-### Simulator Testing
+### Simulator Testing (Legacy)
 1. Open the app in the iOS Simulator
 2. Go to Settings > General > Language & Region
 3. Add your language and set it as primary
 4. Restart the app

-### Device Testing
+### Device Testing (Legacy)
 1. Install the app on a device
 2. Go to Settings > General > Language & Region
 3. Add your language and set it as primary
 4. Restart the app

+## Dynamic Language Change Features

-### In-App Language Switching
+### Immediate Language Switching
-1. Open the app
-2. Go to the Settings tab
-3. Tap on Language
-4. Select your desired language
+- Language changes are applied instantly without app restart
-5. The app will restart with the new language
+- All views update automatically with new language
+- Date and time formatting updates to match the selected language
+- User preferences are saved and restored on app launch

+### Environment Object System
+- Uses SwiftUI's `@EnvironmentObject` for reactive updates
+- All views automatically update when language changes
+- Clean, SwiftUI-native approach without manual notifications

+### Bundle Management
+- Custom bundle system for each language
+- Fallback to main bundle if language bundle not found
+- Efficient resource loading for selected language

 ## Best Practices